LIAAD/Time-Matters/README.md

 - [Heideltime Temporal Tagger](https://heideltime.ifi.uni-heidelberg.de/heideltime/) by means of a [Python wrapper package](https://github.com/JMendes1995/py_heideltime)
 - Rule-based approach

 The first (temporal_tagger = "py_heideltime") uses a Python wrapper of Heideltime Temporal Tagger (state-of-the-art in this kind of task).
 It is able to detect a huge number of different types of temporal expressions, yet, depending on the size of the text it may require a considerable amount of time to execute.
+In this work, we set py_heideltime to its default parameters (that is, Language='English' and document_type='news').
 If you are interested in knowing more about Heideltime please refer to the [Publications](#Publications) section where you can find a few papers about it.

 The second (temporal_tagger = "rule_based") makes use of a self-defined rule-based approach which is able to detect the following patterns:
 - yyyy(./-)mm(./-)dd
-- dd(./-)mm(-/-)yyyy
+- dd(./-)mm(./-)yyyy
 - yyyy(./-)yyyy
 - yyyys
 - yyyy